 During the year under review, your company has spent ₹2453 Lakhs on Research & Development of drug discovery molecules and will continue to spend on the Discovery R&D in the years to come.
 Your Company reported a loss of ₹3625 Lakh for the financial year 2021-22.
-The Earnings per Share (EPS) of your Company has come down to $\ref{2.84}$ per share in fiscal 2021-22 from the previous year EPS of $\ref{1.78}$ per share in fiscal 2020-21.
+The Earnings per Share (EPS) of your Company has come down to ₹(2.84) per share in fiscal 2021-22 from the previous year EPS of ₹(1.78) per share in fiscal 2020-21.

 Your Company's standalone revenue from operations for the Financial Year 2021-22 is ₹1184 Lakhs.
 The consolidated revenue from operations for the Financial Year 2021-22 remained the same as that of standalone revenue.
-The consolidated loss incurred ₹12,200 Lakhs are mainly due to clinical development expenditure incurred by Suven Neurosciences, Inc., (formerly Suven Inc.,) on various molecules in the clinical development programs.
+The consolidated loss incurred ₹12.200 Lakhs are mainly due to clinical development expenditure incurred by Suven Neurosciences, Inc., (formerly Suven Inc.,) on various molecules in the clinical development programs.

-The consolidated financial statements of the Company prepared in accordance with Indian Accounting Standards as specified in the Companies (Indian Accounting Standards) Rules, 2015, form part of the Annual Report.
+The consolidated financial statements of the In view of the losses, the Board of Directors has not Company prepared in accordance with Indian recommended any dividend for the year under review.
+Accounting Standards as specified in the Companies (Indian Accounting Standards) Rules, 2015, form part Transfer to Reserves of the Annual Report.